jefdaj/ortholang-demo/templates/home.md

 at your institution.
 -->

-The terminal on the right is similar to the standard command line interface you will get if you install OrthoLang on your computer, except:

-* Long-running scripts might be killed to keep the server responsive
-* Terminal niceties like tab completion and progress bars are missing
-* Uploading and downloading files + scripts is a little awkward

-Edit scripts written by other guest users on the `guest` tab, or make an account to save your own privately.

 ## Example Code

 There are two types of interactive code blocks.
 Complete scripts with `Load` buttons like this:

-{{ macros.load_script(user, 'examples/scripts/load03.ol') }}
+{{ macros.load_script(user, 'examples/scripts/mmseqs.ol') }}

 ... and examples of other commands you would type in the terminal.
 The `Run` button just types them for you.
-They can include loading scripts, but also anything else you might do live with the `:` comands: redefine variables, look at depdencies, etc.
+They can include loading scripts, but also anything else you might do live: evaluate or redefine variables, list dependencies, get `:help`, etc.

 {{ macros.run_example([':load examples/scripts/load03.ol', ':help', ':type sequences_of_interest', ':type gbk_to_faa_each', 'sample 10 genes_of_interest']) }}